 In the table, the MCFA content includes the percentage and total grams of fatty acids for each MCT oil.
 The costs are have been included in the bottom as well.

 Out of the six selected MCT oils, Mickey T and Brain Octane oil are the only products that contain only C8.
 Both are similar in price and sit at the higher end of the scale.
-Due to the pure C8 content, which is the most quickly absorbed and best for cognitive function, these can be seen as the gold standard of MCT oils containing ~14g’s of the “best” MCTs.
+Due to the pure C8 content, these can be seen as the gold standard of MCT oils containing ~14g’s of the “best” MCTs.

 For the oils that contain C8 and C10, Viva Labs and Left Coast Performance had respectable content profiles.
 Unlike the Onnit and Sports Research brands, the oils from Viva Labs and Left Coast Performance do not contain C12 (lauric acid) in their ingredients and were comparable in price.